Petrov Personal Injury Lawyers | September 20, 2022 | Car Accident

 In the absence of any traffic light or signs, traffic that is making a left-hand turn must yield the right of way to all other traffic.
 If you are trying to turn left and another car is too close, you must allow that car to clear the area before you are permitted to complete your turn.

 When Right of Way Does Not Decide Fault

 California car crash lawyers will frequently examine crash reports and evidence to see if one driver or the other violated a right-of-way law, thereby causing a T-bone crash.
 This is not always the end of the inquiry, however.
 If you were speeding and hit a vehicle that turned left in front of you, your speed would factor into the question of fault.

 Similarly, if you violate the law in other ways, such as by using an improper signal at an intersection, it could play a role in determining who is at fault.

 T-Bone Accident Investigations Can Be Complex; Contact a Lawyer

 California’s traffic and right-of-way laws do assist in determining fault after a T-bone collision.
 Sometimes, one driver clearly violated these rules of the road, and one did not.
 When both drivers violated some traffic or right-of-way law, though, who was at fault for causing the crash may not be as clear.

 Contact an experienced car accident lawyer in Vista for help understanding your rights and options after a T-Bone crash.
-Petrov Law Firm offers free consultations.
+Petrov Personal Injury Lawyers offers free consultations.